nimit-singhania/mosaic/README.md

 - example :- Code to run tool on a simple example used in EMSOFT'14 paper.

-- mosaic-example :- Code to have fun with the tool!
+- mosaic-example :- Code to run tool on the mosaic example!

 - quality-tests :- Code to generate synthetic data from 4 piecewise linear functions and 3 smooth non-linear functions and evaluate the performance of the tool.